 Lung cancer surgery

 Lung cancer surgery can involve removing a portion of the lung or the entire lung.
 An operation to remove the lung cancer and a small portion of healthy tissue is called a wedge resection.
 Removing a larger area of the lung is called segmental resection.
-Surgery to remove one of the lung's five lobes is called lobectomy.
+Surgery to remove one lobe from a lung is called lobectomy.
 Removing an entire lung is called pneumonectomy.

 From Mayo Clinic to your inbox